SabrinaSarnataro/Homework1/README.md

     $ ros2 run arm_controller talk_list

-In another terminal, to publish the joints’ position via command line we use:

-    $ ros2 topic pub JointPositionController/commands std_msgs/msg/Float64MultiArray "{data: [0 ,0, 0, 0]}"

-(you can change the values in data)

 -We have added a record of the robot changing its configuration.
 To rewatch the record, unzip the "bag_files" folder and write on terminal this command:

     $ ros2 launch arm_gazebo arm_gazebo.launch.py